-Comment from Kim: We often hear that clinicians find psychiatric problems as one of their greatest challenges as they can create difficulty determining a person's cognitive level and best ability to function, and to identify the appropriate treatment plan.
-The following, written by Chris Ebell, will help an Allen-trained therapist to address this often seen comorbidity.
+We often hear that one of the greatest challenges for clinicians is psychiatric problems in persons with dementia.
+Psychiatric illnesses can create difficulty with determining a person's cognitive level and best ability to function, and with identifying an appropriate treatment plan.
+But here is information to help you, as an Allen-trained

 Psychiatric Symptoms of Alzheimer's